 The Spirit of EAGLES program addresses comprehensive cancer control among American Indians through partnerships with tribes, the Network for Cancer Control Research among American Indian / Alaska Native populations, multiple cancer centers, the American Cancer Society and many other partners.
 The Spirit of EAGLES program at UWCCC serves Native communities in Iowa, Minnesota, North Dakota, South Dakota and Wisconsin.

-Our outreach staff work with rural communities in the UWCCC catchment area to promote cancer education and control activities and increase rural patients' access to timely and appropriate screening, treatment, supportive care and clinical trials.
+The UWCCC Rural Cancer Disparities Project outreach staff work with rural communities in the UWCCC catchment area to promote cancer education and control activities and increase rural patients' access to timely and appropriate screening, treatment, supportive care and clinical trials.

 In 2012, the University of Wisconsin Center for Tobacco Research and Intervention (UW-CTRI) reached 20 years of helping smokers to quit.
 UW-CTRI is nationally recognized for its ground-breaking tobacco research that is translated into tobacco treatment.
 UW-CTRI conducts tobacco research not just in its own labs in Madison and Milwaukee, but also in healthcare clinics throughout Wisconsin.
-Beyond studying ways to improve treatments, other studies at UW-CTRI are looking at how we can improve the effectiveness of community, state and national responses to reduce the emotional, physical, and financial consequences of smoking.
+Beyond studying ways to improve treatments, other studies at UW-CTRI look at how we can improve the effectiveness of community, state and national responses to reduce the emotional, physical, and financial consequences of smoking.

 UW-CTRI also provides services to thousands of Wisconsin residents through the Wisconsin Tobacco Quit Line, which offers free coaching to anyone anywhere in Wisconsin 24/7, supported by the Wisconsin Department of Health Services.
 Since the launch of UW-CTRI's Outreach Program in 2001 as part of a comprehensive, statewide tobacco control program, UW-CTRI outreach specialists have worked with virtually every health-care system and insurer - as well as thousands of clinics and dozens of hospitals across Wisconsin.

 The Pain and Policy Studies Group (PPSG) strives to improve global pain relief by achieving legitimate access to prescription opioid analgesics worldwide, focusing primarily on the legislative and regulatory environments governing professional healthcare practice relating to pain management.
 Much of this work, which is guided by a public health approach, aims to address governmental and regulatory policy barriers to medical use of prescription opioid analgesics that are essential for severe pain relief and palliative care.
 Activities typically are accomplished through collaborative efforts with colleagues from a wide range of institutions, including UW and other academic institutions, global and U.S. national and state agencies, and global associations of professionals, health care providers and patients.
-Recently, the PPSG has been instrumental in establishing and sharing an interactive online resource that illustrates the global use of prescription opioids for medical purposes.
-This research tool is being embraced by users from around the world, including being adopted by the United Nations through the World Health Organization.